Dr. John McWilliams

 Dr. John McWilliams' fascination with nature shines through in his teaching.
-His students gain hands-on experience in field research through the North 40 Outdoor Classroom, a site he has developed just north of campus.
-They learn the basics of earth science, ecology, and science curriculum design by participating in inquiry-based activities from habitat assessment to atmospheric measurements.
+His students gain hands-on experience in field research through the North 40 Outdoor Classroom, a curriculum he has developed just north of campus.
+His students learn the basics of earth science, ecology, and general biology by participating in inquiry-based activities from habitat assessment to atmospheric measurements.
 Each summer, he works with local K12 teachers in hands-on science training workshops and local STEM activities.
-Dr. McWilliams and his wife, Sherry, have three children, Angie, Stephen, and Bethany; and three grandchildren, Sophia, Sera, and Daniel.
+Dr. McWilliams and his wife, Sherry, have three children, Angie, Stephen, and Bethany; and four grandchildren, Sophia, Seraphina, Daniel, and Susanna.

-B.S., University of Arkansas-Fayetteville
+- B.S., University of Arkansas, Fayetteville

-M.S., University of Arkansas-Fayetteville
+- M.S., University of Arkansas, Fayetteville

-Ed.D., University of Arkansas-Fayetteville
+- Ed.D., University of Arkansas, Fayetteville

 - Earth, Environmental, and Life Sciences